Questions?Call our office to speak with a Trip Consultant 1-888-639-1114

 Rio Palguin: There are four distinct drops on this classic waterfall run.
 The first is called “Tres Huevones” and consists of 3 drops with part three ending in a 3 meter falls.
 The second rapid, “Eva Luna” is a 5-6 meter falls at the end of a slot canyon.
 The third rapid is another falls called “Ecstasy” and has a 7 meter vertical drop with runs on on either the left or right of the center rock island.
 The fourth drop is called “feet first” and is run in the center slot which is a sloping 6 meter sluiceway whose width is slightly more than that of a kayak.

 Rio San Pedro: About 1.5 hours away from our base, this is a wonderful outing for those doing the full 8-day program.
-Draining Lago Rinihue and flowing out the Pacific the San Pedro has crystal clear turquoise waters and offers trout and salmon in addition to 16 kilometres of fun roller coaster rapids that remind us a lot of the Futaelufu in both colour and style.
+Draining Lago Rinihue and flowing out the Pacific the San Pedro has crystal clear turquoise waters and offers trout and salmon in addition to 16 kilometers of fun roller coaster rapids that remind us a lot of the Futaelufu in both color and style.

 Rio Fuy: Flowing warm and transparent out of Lago Pirehueico deep in the heart of Chile’s Lake District, the Fuy’s astonishing clarity is a sight to behold.
 With a dense canopy of coihue trees overhanging its banks, the river has an exotic, even ethereal feel to it.
 In the Chilean spring, the river’s continuous, eddy-hopping, boulder-garden rapids get big and pushy, offering quite a contrast to the waterfalls upstream.
 Kayakers love this run, although for some unknown reason, we are the only rafters to rarely drop in on this beauty.
 Since the Fuy is threatened by hydroelectric development, get to know this river before ENDESA takes it away from you.
 More on this later…